lloesche/valheim-server-docker/README.md

 -e VALHEIM_LOG_FILTER_STARTSWITH_AssertionFailed="src/steamnetworkingsockets/clientlib/steamnetworkingsockets_lowlevel.cpp"
 ```

+Upon server start you will see the message `Configuring Valheim server log filter` and related configuration messages twice.
+Once for stdout and once for stderr.

 ## Event hooks
 The following environment variables can be populated to run commands whenever specific events happen.